 Councilwoman Erica Page did not respond to The Voice’s request for comment.

-Cooks currently served as the town administrator for the Town of Estill, SC, where she spearheaded transformative projects, including the $250 million ‘Project Green Spark,’ aimed at economic and community development, according to the mayor’s press release.
+Cooks currently serves as the town administrator for the Town of Estill, SC, where she spearheaded transformative projects, including the $250 million ‘Project Green Spark,’ aimed at economic and community development, according to the mayor’s press release.

 Asked if Cooks, who will be paid $90,000 annually, would report to Town Administrator Daniel Stines, Griffin said she would report to both Stines and the mayor.
 Stines, who previously served as the Town’s interim administrator, is paid an annual salary of $107,000.